Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: Experiments Results

-\textbf{Overview of results}: Figure~\ref{fig:all_test_result} illustrates the overall performance of different LLMs on this benchmark.
-It can be seen that Gemini-1.5 exhibits the best performance, achieving an accuracy of 63.15\%.
-Qwen-2.5 follows closely behind with an accuracy of 51.10\%, while LLaMA-3.3 and Claude-3.5 demonstrate comparable levels of performance.
-In contrast, GPT-4o-mini and GPT-4o perform poorly on this task, with GPT-4o being the less performance of the two.
+\textbf{Overview of results}: Figure~\ref{fig:all_test_result} illustrates the overall performance of LLMs on this benchmark.
+Gemini-1.5 exhibits the best performance, achieving an accuracy of 63.50\%.
+Qwen-2.5 follows closely behind with an accuracy of 50.05\%, while LLaMA-3.3, Qwen-3 and Claude-3.5 demonstrate comparable levels of performance.
+In contrast, GPT-4o-mini and GPT-4o perform poorly on this task.
+Moreover, experiments on Qwen-2.5 and Qwen-3 with size scaling show that performance degrades as the model size decreases, as shown in Figure~\ref{fig:scaling_up_result}.

-\textbf{Results depend on lengths}: Different text lengths may affect the difficulty of this task.
-Figure~\subref{fig:result_1} shows the performance of various LLMs in different text length groups.
-It is evident that the accuracy of most LLMs decreases as the text length increases.
-However, Gemini-1.5 and Qwen-2.5 maintain better and more stable accuracy.
-The accuracy rates of LLaMA-3.3 and GPT-4o decrease significantly with increasing text length, where GPT-4o exhibits a more pronounced trend.
-Claude-3.5 and GPT-4o-mini demonstrate relatively stable performance across different text lengths, although not as outstanding.
-Overall, Gemini-1.5 still exhibits superior performance.
+\textbf{Results across length groups}: Figure~\subref{fig:result_1} shows that the accuracy of most LLMs decreases as the text length increases.
+However, Gemini-1.5 and Qwen-2.5 maintain better and more stable performance.
+LLaMA-3.3 and GPT-4o decrease significantly with longer text.

-\textbf{Results depend on the number of needles}: The number of needles inserted in each long text varies, and the more needles will significantly increase the difficulty of the task.
-Figure~\subref{fig:result_2} shows the performance of various LLMs in different number of needles groups.
-It is evident that the accuracy of all LLMs decreases as the number of needles increases.
-Similarly, Gemini-1.5 maintain better and more stable accuracy.
-The performance of Qwen2.5 has also shown the most significant degradation, indicating that the increase in the number of needles seriously affected the model's performance on this task.
-The accuracy of Claude-3.5 and LLaMA-3.3 decrease similarly with increasing number of needles.
+\textbf{Results across the number of needles groups}: Intuitively, more needles will significantly increase the difficulty of this task.
+Figure~\subref{fig:result_2} shows that all LLMs effects deteriorate as the number of needles increases.
+Surprisingly, Gemini-1.5 still maintains more stable accuracy compared with others.